Whenever I weighed myself the night before, I always wondered how & why I’d lost weight by the time I climbed on the scale the next morning.

 I finally decided to satisfy my curiosity & track down those answers, and I share them in this article.

-Here’s why we weigh less in the morning
+Here’s why you weigh less in the morning

 Depending on your weight, your body burns several calories as part of its nightly routine while you sleep.